dhop90/esp8266_garagedoor_monitor/README.md

 Camera implementation was take from https://github.com/dmainmon/ArduCAM-mini-ESP8266-12E-Camera-Server

-Copy the contents of the Base and ArduCAM into the Arduino Libraries folder.
+Copy the contents of libraries into the Arduino Libraries folder.
 On a windows computer this is usually "Documents/Arduino/Libraries"

 Copy the GaragedoorCamTempSensor to the Arduino/Sketches directory.